getdyspatch/dyspatch-golang/docs/LocalizationsApi.md

 # **LocalizationsLocalizationIdGet**
-> LocalizationRead LocalizationsLocalizationIdGet(ctx, localizationId, accept)
+> LocalizationRead LocalizationsLocalizationIdGet(ctx, localizationId, optional)
 Get Localization Object by ID

 Returns a specific localization object with a matching ID